ElpadoCan/SpotMAX/spotmax/docs/source/parameters_description.rst

 * **Spot detection threshold function**: automatic thresholding algorithm to use in case the Spots segmentation method is 'Thresholding'.
 You can find more details about the available algorithms on the scikit-image webpage at the `filters section`_.
-If the Spots segmentation method is 'Neural network' here you can select which thresholding algorithm to compare to the neural network output.
+If the Spots segmentation method is 'spotMAX AI' here you can select which thresholding algorithm to compare to the neural network output.